Cosys-Lab/Cosys-AirSim/docs/unreal_custenv.md

     Doing this forces Unreal to include all necessary AirSim content in packaged builds of your project.

-8. If using Unreal Engine 5.3/5.4 check [here](#unreal-5354-scene-camera-bug) for a fix to the camera scene rendering bug in these engine versions!
+8. If using Unreal Engine or higher check [here](#unreal-scene-camera-bug) for a fix to the camera scene rendering bug in these engine versions!

 9. Close Visual Studio and the  `Unreal Editor` and right-click the LandscapeMountains.uproject in Windows Explorer and select `Generate Visual Studio Project Files`.
 This step detects all plugins and source files in your Unreal project and generates `.sln` file for Visual Studio.